The Future of Artificial Intelligence Rests on the Shoulders of Innovation in Natural Language Processing

 The Rise of Unstructured Data Changes Everything

-We are all surrounded by tons and tons of data; most of it does not exist in recognizable structures.
-Added to this are the complexities and shortcomings associated with natural language, such as recognizing multiple dialects, grammar, slang, and ambiguity in meaning.
+We are all surrounded by tons and tons of data, most of it does not exist in recognizable structures.
+Added to this are the complexities and shortcomings associated with natural language such as recognizing multiple dialects, grammar, slang, and ambiguity in meaning.
 Before looking into the future of technologies such as AI, NLP, and other robotic processing automation activities, it is prudent to accept such inadequacies that exist in handling large amounts of data.

 Digital workspaces are rising at a considerable pace, especially with growing consideration for remote working in post-pandemic times.
-Thus, data generation in different ways is expected to balloon up tremendously in this decade, calling for robust language processing capacities in machines.
+Thus, data generation in different ways is expected to balloon up tremendously in this decade, calling out for robust language processing capacities in machines.
 Achieving wholesome human-like cognition abilities in machines to fulfill the dream of complete machine automation makes it necessary to take natural language processing in AI applications to the next phase.
 And an area that remains less explored is the processing of unstructured data.

 Commercial organizations in today’s digital market require performing efficient indexing and searching in unstructured textual data.
 This is intended to help users to find required information through minimal effort.
-However, a change in document structures and data formats often occurs, and these alterations might make it difficult to process natural language using AI techniques.
+However, a change in document structures and data formats often occurs and these alterations might make it difficult to process natural language using AI techniques.